 An appointment will be made to discuss your results and any further treatment options, if necessary.
-You will need to attend for regular follow-up appointments in future at your local hospital.
+Depending on the histology results you may need to attend for regular follow-up appointments in future at your local hospital.

 Should I continue to have cervical smears?